ChristianBagley/awesome-stars/README.md

 ## PowerShell

+- [Windows-Hacks](https://github.com/hashhar/Windows-Hacks) - This repository contains registry scripts, batch files and some knowledge to help you make your Windows do awesome stuff (at least by my standards).
 - [Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10) - A collection of Scripts which disable / remove Windows 10 Features and Apps

+## Prolog

+- [learn-prolog-now-exercises](https://github.com/dragonwasrobot/learn-prolog-now-exercises) - My solutions to the exercises and practical sessions of the book 'Learn Prolog Now!' by Patrick Blackburn, Johan Bos, and Kristina Striegnitz.

 ## PureScript